-With a critical race theory lens, Ronda Taylor Bullock studies whiteness and white youth’s racial identity development.
+With a critical race theory lens, Dr. Ronda Taylor Bullock studies whiteness and white youth’s racial identity development.
 She uses education as a means to provide racial equity trainings and programs for youth, parents, and educators.

 Founding Director, Samuel DuBois Cook Center on Social Equity

 William A. (“Sandy”) Darity Jr. is the Samuel DuBois Cook Professor of Public Policy, African and African American Studies, and Economics at Duke University.
 Darity’s research focuses on inequality by race, class and ethnicity, stratification economics, schooling and the racial achievement gap.
 He was a fellow at the Center for Advanced Study in the Behavioral Sciences (2011-2012) at Stanford, a fellow at the National Humanities Center (1989-90) and a visiting scholar at the Federal Reserve’s Board of Governors (1984).
 He received the Samuel Z. Westerfield Award in 2012 from the National Economic Association, the organization's highest honor, and has published or edited 12 books and published more than 210 articles in professional journals.

 Faculty Affiliate and Assistant Professor of Psychology and Neuroscience